nslaunch/CloudPC/README.md

 ## 🚀 Features

-- **Customizable Setup**: Choose from stable desktop environments like XFCE, GNOME, KDE Plasma, and LXQt.
+- **Customizable Setup**: Choose from one stable desktop environments XFCE.
 - **Web-Based Access**: Seamlessly access your Codespace desktop using **VNC** and **noVNC** directly in your browser.
 - **User-Friendly**: Guided installation process with explanations for every step.
 - **Secure Access**: Automatically generates SSL certificates for encrypted noVNC connections.
-- **Additional Tools**: Includes optional scripts to install extra applications and update to the latest Ubuntu LTS version.
+- **Additional Tools**: Includes optional scripts to install VScode

 ---

 ## 📋 Requirements

 - **GitHub Codespaces** with sufficient resources:
-  - Recommended: At least 2 cores and 4 GB RAM.
+  - Recommended: At least 2 cores or 4 cores.
 - **Internet Connection**: Required for installing packages and accessing the desktop remotely.

 ---